 When building a PC, one of the common questions that are often asked is: just how much RAM is enough?

 If we’re talking about a gaming PC, the general consensus is that 16 GB is the sweet spot at the moment.
 It is more than enough to run the latest games and it is fairly future-proof, too.
-For those who are on a tight budget, though, 8 GB of RAM will cut it.
+For those who are on a tight budget, 8 GB of RAM will still suffice, although it’s not exactly the most future-proof option.

 That said, there is no need to spend extra on higher-capacity RAM sticks unless you intend on using the PC with some memory-intensive professional software that could actually take advantage of all that extra memory.

-On the other end of the spectrum, if we’re talking PCs that would only be used for the bare basics i.e., internet browsing or multimedia, even 4 GB can be enough to cover the PC’s memory requirements.
+On the other end of the spectrum, if we’re talking PCs that would only be used for the bare basics, i.e., internet browsing or viewing multimedia content, even 4 GB can be enough to cover the PC’s memory requirements.
 Needless to say, though, having more RAM can always help with multitasking.

 How Fast Should Your RAM Be?